 5. Reduce heat to a simmer and cover with a fitting lid.
 After 10 minutes stir gently with a few upwards-lifting motions to distribute the heat evenly.
 It may look like a gummy mess, but do not worry.
 Put the cover back on for another 10 minutes.

 6. After 20 minutes total turn the heat off and remove the lid.
-Let the rice rest with the lid ajar, it will continue cooking internally from its own steam.
+Let the rice rest for at least another 20 minutes with the lid ajar, it will continue cooking internally from its own steam.
 Give the rice a few gentle stirs occasionally to distribute the heat.
+Do not over-stir at this point.
+In fact, go do something else for a little while.
+Completely forget about it until you’re ready to eat.